A practical guide to seeing Delhi

 Delhi offers a number of guided tour options.
 We need to confess at this moment, we have not tried too many of them first hand but others have given these recommendations.

 A group of American guests heard about the City Walk Delhi tour on NPR (National Public Radio) and thoroughly enjoyed the experience.
 They recommended it as a way to get an authentic experience in the streets of the city.

 Other promising options are the Delhi Heritage Walks and Delhi Metro Walks.
 These Delhi tours are great value for independent travellers and backpackers.
-Plus, as walks through the city, these are a great way to discover a large majority of Delhi.
+Plus, these walks through the city, are a great way to discover a large majority of Delhi.

 helping you travel your way